Ms Amy Mulick

 in Statistical Epidemiology

-I work as an applied statistician, addressing statistical and epidemiological questions in diverse medical specialties.
-Special interests are metabolomics, biomarker discovery, linear mixed modelling, statistical programming and complex modelling.
+I am an applied biostatistician with LSHTM after qualifying with the MSc in Medical Statistics in 2012.
+My special interests are big data, biomarker discovery, linear mixed modelling, statistical programming and complex modelling.

 Statistical methods: Linear mixed models, meta-analysis, survival analysis, multivariate methods, Bayesian methods.